-In addition, as of January 31, 2024 the Company had \$1.1 million in credit line reserves and a letter of credit balance of \$8.5 million.
+In addition, as of July 31, 2024 the Company had \$1.1 million in credit line reserves and a letter of credit balance of \$13.9 million.

-As of January 31, 2024 we had \$202.3 million of available borrowing capacity under the ABL Facility.
-Debt issuance costs related to revolving credit facilities are capitalized and reflected as an asset in deferred financing costs in the accompanying consolidated balance sheets.
-The Company had debt issuance costs related to the revolving credit facilities of \$1.7 million as of January 31, 2024.
+As of July 31, 2024 we had \$210.0 million of available borrowing capacity under the ABL Facility.
+Debt issuance costs related to revolving credit facilities are capitalized and reflected as an asset in deferred financing costs in the accompanying condensed consolidated balance sheets.
+The Company had debt issuance costs related to the revolving credit facilities of \$1.5 million as of July 31, 2024.

-As of January 31, 2024 and October 31, 2023, the weighted average interest rate for borrowings under the ABL Facility was 7.1% and 7.9% respectively.
+There was no outstanding balance under the ABL Facility as of July 31, 2024 and as of October 31, 2023 the weighted average interest rate for borrowings under the ABL Facility was 7.9%.